 Sample Stack Usage Areas

-- In text editors “Undo” operations while we intend to remove an unwanted entry,
+- In text editors “Undo” operations while we intend to revert an unwanted entry,

 - Browsers’ back buttons; make use of a similar way to be able to navigate to the earlier pages,

-- Recursive methods also utilize stack very well; starting from the first call till the last all of the operations are added on top of each other.
+- Recursive methods also utilize stack very well; starting from the first call till the last, all of the method executions are added on top of each other.